 Myth of the Un-crackable Password

-As I wrap up this look at different password strategies, it’s important to point out that there is no such thing as an “un-crackable password”.
+As I wrap up this look at different password strategies, including the use of a password manager, it’s important to point out that there is no such thing as an “un-crackable password”.

 It’s a myth.